thatcoderagain/sort-object/README.md

-# sort-object
+# Sort Object
-The following functions sorts and array of objects, when object key is not numeric/alphabetic/alpha-numeric to sort in the desired order.
+The following functions sorts an array of objects, when object key is not sufficient to sort in the desired order.

 Usage